bmuellerhstat/rollback-scavenger-hunt/README.md

 2. Open `rollback.md` and use that file for all of the following directions.

 ## Undo edits
 Go ahead and make some changes to `rollback.md`.
 Whatever you want.
 It doesn't matter.
-Add, delete, change, etc.
+Add some text, delete some, change some, etc.

 Great!
 Now you've made some edits, but let's say you want to undo that.
 Here's your hint: type `git status`.
 Notice that `git` is giving you two hints: